XRPLF/XRPL-Standards/XLS-0070-credentials/README.md

 |-----------|------------|
 |`lsfAccepted`|`0x00010000`|

 The `lsfAccepted` flag represents whether the subject of the credential has accepted the credential.
 If this flag is disabled, the issuer is responsible for this ledger entry's reserve; if the flag is enabled, the subject of the credential is responsible for the reserve instead.
-This flag is disabled by default, but is enabled as the result of a successful `CredentialAccept` transaction, or if the secondary signing flow is used to create the credential.
+This flag is disabled by default, but is enabled as the result of a successful `CredentialAccept` transaction.

 A credential should not be considered "valid" until it has been accepted.